 Offense.
 This point has to do with when and how you open the deals.
 In other words, under what conditions will you consider a long or a short position.
 Remember that your gut feeling is not an indication of an upcoming lucrative trading opportunity.
 You should rather use signals provided by your trading system.

 Defense.
 This point is probably even more important than the previous one.
-Stop losses can be used to help you manage your losses and improve your trading strategies in the long run.
+Stop loss orders can be used to help you manage losses and improve your trading strategies in the long run.
 It also defines how much loss you are ready to sustain in one sitting.
 Kyle says it is wise to use 1% of your trading capital or less.
+However, this is something you will decide based on the amount you feel comfortable losing.

 Indicators.
-What and how many indicators to use.
+How many indicators should you use?
 The most important rule here is “don’t overcomplicate”.
-A simple system with as little indicators as possible (alternatively, with no indicators at all) is easier to work with than an overcomplicated monstrosity.
+A simple system with as few indicators as possible (alternatively, with no indicators at all) is easier to work with than an overcomplicated monstrosity.

 One more thing to avoid